paynow-gg/minecraft-plugin/README.md

 Contributions are welcome!
 If you'd like to improve the PayNow plugin or suggest new features, please fork the repository, make your changes, and submit a pull request.

+## Download
+To download the plugins please visit our release page: [Download](https://github.com/paynow-gg/minecraft-plugin/releases/latest)

 ## Modules:

-You can download the modules for your minecraft version below:
+You can find all our modules if you wish to modify them yourself below.
 - [paynow-bukkit](./paynow-bukkit)
 - [paynow-bungeecord](./paynow-bungeecord)
 - [paynow-lib](./paynow-lib)